heroku/refocus-ruby/README.md

 # Refocus

-A ruby client library for [Refocus](https://github.com/salesforce/refocus).
+A ruby client library and CLI for [Refocus](https://github.com/salesforce/refocus).

 ## Installation